 At twenty-six, John was the CEO of an international Rockefeller foundation, overseeing projects in twenty countries.
 Just two years later, he was named an “Up and Coming Young Business Leader” by Inc. Magazine.

 He is a guest lecturer at over ninety colleges and universities across the United States including Harvard, Cornell, Stanford, and the Wharton School of Business at the University of Pennsylvania, and John is also a special instructor for the Entrepreneurial Masters Program at MIT.
 He has been the owner or CEO of ten companies and is an advisor or board member to several organizations.

-His work as a business advisor and executive educator has taken him on assignments to Hong Kong, Japan, Germany, Austria, Mexico, Latin America, the Bahamas and Canada.
+Since 1994, John has presented workshops, speeches, and executive coaching to hundreds of companies and organizations worldwide, including government offices and not-for-profits.
+His work as a business advisor and executive educator has taken him on assignments to many European countries as well as Hong Kong, Japan, China, Mexico, Latin America, New Zealand, Australia, the Caribbean, and Canada.

 John is the author of five business books.
 His works include:

 John Spence provides a variety of services.
 His specialties include executive education and training workshops in the following areas:

 · Strategic thinking and planning

 · Business excellence

 As a professional speaker, John is comfortable with anything from small groups of high-level executives to large scale seminars to keynote speeches at national meetings with as many as 10,000 attendees or more.